Raiz Invest Super

 The Administration Fee is calculated on the daily average account balance and deducted from your account monthly in arrears.

 The Administration Fees also include an estimated amount of 0.01% in respect of cost recovery for certain expenses.
-Government Charges and Statutory Levies, including the APRA annual levy, raised by any government or authority on the assets of Raiz Invest Super, will be included in the expense recovery.
-If the fees and costs shown in this Guide are insufficient to meet the actual expenses in relation to Raiz Invest Super, any shortfall may be included in the expense recovery pursuant to the Trustee’s right to be indemnified from Raiz Invest Super assets for expenses or liabilities.
+Government Charges and Statutory Levies, including the APRA annual levy, raised by any government or authority on the assets of the Raiz Invest Superannuation, will be included in the expense recovery.
+If the fees and costs shown in this Guide are insufficient to meet the actual expenses in relation to the Raiz Invest Superannuation, any shortfall may be included in the expense recovery pursuant to the Trustee's right to be indemnified from Raiz Invest Superannuation assets for expenses or liabilities.

 A fee is an insurance fee if: